YikSanChan/site/pages/posts/lakehouse.md

 ## Conclusion

-Delta Lake is an implementation of Lakehouse.
-Go check it out.
+Note that Lakehouse is more of a specification, while Delta Lake is an implementation by Databricks.
+Go check it out!

 ---